openstack/nova/doc/source/user/launch-instance-from-volume.rst

    .. note::

-      A bootable encrypted volume can also be created by adding the `-–type ENCRYPTED_VOLUME_TYPE` parameter to the volume create command:
+      A bootable encrypted volume can also be created by adding the `--type ENCRYPTED_VOLUME_TYPE` parameter to the volume create command:

    .. code-block:: console